Compiled & Fact-Checked

 The Numbers Actually Tell a Story

-And it is before you factor in the resale value - the Omni 360 typically sells for 60 to 70 percent of its original price secondhand, which effectively brings my true cost down even further.
-But the real calculation is not financial.
-It is the value of those 2,340 hours not spent in pain.
+That's before factoring in resale value — the Omni 360 typically sells for 60 to 70 percent of its original price secondhand, which brings the effective cost down even further.
+But for parents dealing with shoulder and back pain from a cheaper carrier, the bigger value is simply not being in pain during those hours of wear.

 Who This Carrier Is Really For (And Who It Is Not)